silvestr3/forum-ddd/README.md

 # DDD - Domain-driven Design

+A method to convert a real world problem into software

 - Entity: Anything that is factible, that will be maintained/handled by the application
   - Users
   - Questions